lazychaser/laravel-nestedset/README.markdown

 When you create your table's schema and use `NestedSet::columns`, it creates foreign key for you, since nodes are connected by `parent_id` attribute.
 When you hard delete the node, all of descendants are cascaded.

+In case when DBMS doesn't support foreign keys, descendants are removed manually.